rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 The Cloud Orchestration service enables you to deploy your own custom templates or leverage pre-built and pre-tested templates.

+Use the following steps to use your own template:

+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
-To use your own template, log in to the Cloud Control Panel and click **Orchestration > Custom Template**.
+3. Click **Orchestration > Custom Template**.

-To save time and effort and take advantage of industry best practices, go to **Orchestration > Stack Templates**.
+4. To save time and effort and take advantage of industry best practices, go to **Orchestration > Stack Templates**.

 The pre-built and pre-tested templates in this area enable you to quickly spin up fully-configured stacks.
 The templates orchestrate the requisite cloud resources and perform initial software configuration.

 #### Which Rackspace template should I choose?

 The Orchestration service enables you to select the template that is appropriate for your needs.
-Each template has a simple description or flavor, as well as a detailed description that you can access when you select a template in the Cloud Control Panel.
-The following guidelines will help you select the right type of stack:
+Each template has a simple description or flavor, as well as a detailed description that you can access when you select a template in the [Cloud Control Panel](https://login.rackspace.com).
+The following guidelines help you select the right type of stack:

 -   **Single-server template**: This template offers all-in-one orchestration in which the database, application, and all other resources are on the same compute instance.
 Single-server orchestration is useful for testing and other low-traffic situations where there is no intention of increasing capacity.
-If you think you will need greater capacity, then deploy a load-balanced, multi-server template with a dedicated back-end database instead.
+If you think you need greater capacity, then deploy a load-balanced, multi-server template with a dedicated back-end database instead.
 Some applications are not available with the single-server template.